Assessments - what you can expect

 In-tray exercises

 If you're applying for a role which requires planning, organising or coordination, you may be asked to undertake an in-tray exercise.
-During an in-tray exercises you will be presented with a number of pieces of information of which you would be asked to sort, prioritise and take action on.
+During an in-tray exercise you will be presented with a number of pieces of information of which you would be asked to sort, prioritise and take action on.

 Personality questionnaires